imran031387/mimran.github.io/_posts/articles/2017-06-24-drupal-8-themeing-part-1.md

 });
 ```

-Install the live reload chrome plugin to see the changes realtime in the browser
+Install the live reload chrome plugin to see the changes real time in the browser

 and then type